-Kayaking in Puglia is a unique experience!
+To go by kayak in Puglia is a wonderful experience!
 Puglia is one of the most beautiful regions in the world.
-The National Geographic has entered Puglia among the 21 best destinations in the world for 2014 .
+National Geographic has included Puglia among the 21 best destinations in the world for 2014 .
 “Puglia – reads the reasons – boasts the best of southern Italy: the rhythms of life, the traditions, the beauty of the places.
 Indomitable. ” .
 Another similar recognition is that which Puglia was awarded, at the end of 2013, by the famous Australian guide Lonely Planet , which included it in second place among the top ten “Best value travel destinations in the world for 2014” .

 TABLE OF CONTENTS

 For those who love to take a kayak tour, you are spoiled for choice.
 Puglia has a coastal perimeter of 820 km, to which the approximately 50 km of the Tremiti islands must be added.
 In Salento we have the greatest concentration of beaches and stretches of coast that are nothing short of wonderful.
 Just mention, on the Adriatic stretch, the Gargano , the Tremiti Islands , the coast of Polignano and Monopoli , Torre dell’Orso , Santa Cesarea Terme , Castro , Santa Maria di Leuca and, on the Ionian stretch, Ugento , Gallipoli , Porto Selvaggio , Porto Cesareo ,Torre Lapillo and San Pietro in Bevagna .
 There is something for everyone.
 Wonderful beaches with crystal clear waters and stretches of rocky coast full of ravines and caves, all to be explored.
 It is therefore a must to do at least one canoe excursion in Salento.